KasperskyLab/Kaspresso/README.md

 ## Integration

-To use AdbServer device library, include the `jcenter` repository to your root `build.gradle` file (if it does not exist already):
+To use Kaspresso, include the `jcenter` repository to your root `build.gradle` file (if it does not exist already):

 ```
 allprojects {